SUSE-Technical-Marketing/harvester-terraform/README.md

 ## The repo structure
 ![Alt text](https://github.com/avaleror/harvester-terraform/blob/master/pictures/repo-tree.png "Terraform repo structure")

+There is no standard structure when it comes to a Terraform repo, however it is good practice to have separated files for different items or vars.
+In this way is easier to understand what happens and which resources you need.

 In many Terraform repos you'll find a main.tf file but not in this one, you can use as many .tf files as you want to keep the repo clean and tidy.
 However, when Terraform executes the `terraform plan xxxx` command it will parse all the .tf files all together.